mlcdf/dotfiles/homelab/README.md

 # Homelab

-Ansible playbook to deploy my homelab (as of right now, I single Raspberry Pi 1 B+... yeah)
+Ansible playbook to deploy my homelab (as of right now, a single Raspberry Pi 1 B+... yeah)

 ## Requirements